nayana-2004/A03/README.md

 Enter a name in Repository name and click Create Repository.

 __Step 4:__ Commit a change
--A change can be committed to the README file that is initialized when a new repository is created.
+-  A change can be committed to the README file that is initialized when a new repository is created.
--Select README.md in the repository list of names .
+-  Select README.md in the repository list of names .
--Click the Edit option,represented as a pen, and type some information.
+-  Click the Edit option,represented as a pen, and type some information.
--Review the changes by clicking Preview, right next to the Edit file.
+-  Review the changes by clicking Preview, right next to the Edit file.
--By describing the changes made to the file, create a short commit message below Commit changes.
+-  By describing the changes made to the file, create a short commit message below Commit changes.
--Decide if you want to add the commit to a new branch.
+-  Decide if you want to add the commit to a new branch.
 If not, then add it to the current branch.
--Click Propose file change.
+-  Click Propose file change.

 You have now created an account on GitHub, a repository, initialized it with a README file, and the first commit on GitHub.com.